tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* In the `TaskGroup` class, we add this line that runs the `validates` method, which will make Rails aware that `title` is required
+* In the `TaskGroup` model...
+* ...we'll add this line which adds the presence validation to the `title` attribute
+* There's also a bunch of built in validations we can add

 ---

 ## Why Require Twice?

+Note:
+* You might be wondering why we're adding validation in two places
+* There's actually a few reasons

 * Database Validation
   * Prevents manual updates from not having a name